duball-69/ChatGPT-Navigator/README.md

 ## 🚀 Usage

 1. Open the ChatGPT website.
-2. You'll see navigation arrows on the interface.
+2. You'll see navigation arrows on the interface:
    - **⬆️ Up Arrow**: Scroll to the previous prompt.
    - **⬇️ Down Arrow**: Scroll to the next prompt or response.
+3. Alternatively, use your **keyboard arrow keys**:
+   - **ArrowUp** for scrolling up.
+   - **ArrowDown** for scrolling down.
-3. Easily revisit past conversations without endless scrolling!
+4. Easily revisit past conversations without endless scrolling!

 ---